-A multicenter, prospective study (ATHENA Study) was conducted to evaluate the performance of the cobas® HPV Test as a triage test to stratify women with ASC-US cytology results for colposcopy, as an adjunctive test to cervical cytology to guide management decisions and also as a first-line primary screen for cervical cancer screening.
+A multicenter, prospective study (ATHENA Study) was conducted to evaluate the performance of the cobas[®] HPV Test as a triage test to stratify women with ASC-US cytology results for colposcopy, as an adjunctive test to cervical cytology to guide management decisions and also as a first-line primary screen for cervical cancer screening.
 The study consisted of a Baseline Phase, as well as a 3 year Follow-up Phase.
-In the Baseline Phase, women ≥ 21 years old undergoing routine cervical cancer screening were invited to participate in the study.
+In the Baseline Phase, women \geq 11 years old undergoing routine cervical cancer screening were invited to participate in the study.
 In total, 47,208 women were enrolled from May 2008 to August 2009 at 61 clinical sites in the Baseline Phase.
 Following written informed consent, demographic information and gynecologic histories were obtained.
 Two cervical samples were collected for HPV testing and ThinPrep liquid based cytology (LBC).
 HPV testing was performed on pre-aliquoted samples in secondary vials prior to cytology processing at five different laboratories.
 LBC testing was conducted at four of these five laboratories.
 Cytology samples were classified according to the criteria of the 2001 Bethesda System.
-A cervical sample from each study participant was tested with the cobas® HPV Test as well as an investigational use only (IUO) HR HPV test and an IUO HPV genotyping test.
-For testing with the cobas® HPV Test, the first ~29,000 samples collected were stored and were within the window for sample stability at the time of testing.
-The remaining ~18,000 samples collected were tested prospectively, i.e., in "real time" by the testing sites at the time of cervical sample collection.
-The second sample collected from all women with ASC-US cytology test results was tested with an FDA-approved test according to the manufacturer's instructions34.
+A cervical sample from each study participant was tested with the cobas[®] HPV Test as well as an investigational use only (IUO) HR HPV test and an IUO HPV genotyping test.
+For testing with the cobas[®] HPV Test, the first ~29,000 samples collected were stored and were within the window for sample stability at the time of testing.
+The remaining ~18,000 samples collected were tested prospectively, i.e., in "real time" by the testing sites at the time of cervical sample collected for MPA-approved test according to the manufacturer's instructions36.

-Those women 3 21 years old with 3 ASC-US cytology were invited to undergo colposcopy.
-In addition, all women 3 25 years old with a positive test result for HR HPV DNA (positive by the IUO HR HPV test and/or the IUO HPV genotyping test), as well as a randomly selected subset of women (approximately 1:35) with NILM cytology/negative HR HPV DNA (by both the IUO HR HPV and the IUO HPV genotyping test), were invited to proceed to colposcopy.
-In order to avoid bias, both study participants and colposcopists were blinded to all HPV tests and cytology results until after the colposcopy was completed.
+Those women \geq 21 years old with \geq ASC-US cytology were invited to undergo colposcopy.
+In addition, all women \geq 25 years old with a positive test result for HR HPV DNA (positive by the IUO HR HPV test and/or the IUO HPV genotyping test), as well as a randomly selected subset of women (approximately 1:35) with NILM (negative for intraepithelial lesions or malignancy) cytology/negative HR HPV DNA (by both the IUO HR HPV and the IUO HPV genotyping test), were invited to proceed to colposcopy.
+In order to avoid bias, both study participants and colposcopits were blinded to all HPV tests and cytology results until after the colposcopy was completed.
 Colposcopy was conducted according to a standardized protocol in which biopsies were obtained on all visible lesions; endocervical curettage was performed in all patients in whom the squamocolumnar junction was not visualized and a single random cervical biopsy was obtained if no lesions were visible.
 All biopsies were examined by a Central Pathology Review Panel (CPRP) consisting of three expert pathologists, and discordant results adjudicated according to a pre-defined protocol.
 For all analyses, the clinical performance of the cobas[®] HPV Test was measured against CPRP histology results.
-The analyses were performed for those women with histology 3 CIN2 and 3 CIN2 by CPRP.
-Women with a CPRP diagnosis of 3 CIN2 by CPRP were invited to proceed to the Follow-up Phase of the study.
+The analyses were performed for those women with histology \geq CIN2 and \geq CIN3 by CPRP.
+Women with a CPRP diagnosis of \geq CIN2 by CPRP exited the study.
+All women who had undergone colposcopy and biopsy, without a diagnosis of \geq CIN2 by CPRP were invited to proceed to the Follow-up Phase of the study.